 - Ideally, it's best to have room all around your buffet table so guests can work their way down either side.
 This helps the lines move more quickly.

 - Consider having a separate small dessert table and a drink station if you have room for them.
 All of your buffet table needs can be figured into your table rentals if you're going that route.

-The last thing you want to do after cooking a big Thanksgiving dinner is spend an hour or two washing dishes.
+After cooking a big Thanksgiving dinner, the last thing you want to do is spend an hour or two washing dishes.
 Fortunately, there's more than one way to lighten the burden and spend more time enjoying your family's company.

 - Consider having a "dishwashing party."
 Set up the kitchen sink for dishwashing and have everybody wash their place settings.
-Older children can be drafted into helping younger children wash their dishes, and you could take care of drying dishes so they don't pile up.
-This also gives you an opportunity to visit with each member of your family when it's their turn, which should make the task more pleasant.
+Older children can be drafted into helping younger children wash their dishes, and you could take care of drying dishes, so they don't pile up.
+This also allows you to visit with each member of your family when it's their turn, which should make the task more pleasant.